If you could have been a fly on the wall in my house on the first day of fourth-grade math homework…

-Help Your Child with Positive Talk
+Help Your Child in Math with Positive Talk

-Help your child break away from negative self talk.
+Help your child break away from the negative self talk.
 First of all, avoid doing any negative talk about the math in general, the teachers, the curiculum, or your child within earshot of them!
 They are sponges, and they pick up on negativity!

 If your child says they are not good at math, help them redirect it into a positive comment.
 Instead of “I’m not good at math”, say “This math is challenging, but I’m a good problem solver, and I’ll figure it out.”

-Take Away Thoughts
+Take Away Thoughts on Common Core Math

 Any way you cut it, everyone wants what is best for the children.
 Common core makes sense when you think about the why behind it.
 Support the teachers, and avoid being negative around your children.
 Make use of the multiple resources out there to help you as a parent understand the common core method.